 1. Who we are (Data Controller)

-The private school called “Pinewood Schools Thessaloniki”, from hereon now mentioned as “Pinewood”, “Pinewood American International School”, or simply, “school”, is a non-profit, non-governmental organization offering PreK-12 educational services based on the educational system of the United States of America.
+The private school called “Pinewood Schools Thessaloniki”, from hereon now mentioned as “Pinewood”, “Pinewood American International School”, or simply, “school”, is a non-profit, non-governmental organization offering PreK-12 educational services based on the educational system of the United States of America in Greece.

 We believe that your privacy matters, and we do our best to manage your personal data responsibly, according to best practices.
 We also comply fully with any and all legislation concerning personal data within Greece and the European Union.